 We support the proposal to streamline UE testing for SEM compliance [1] by changing the verification test metric from ‘TRP grid’ to ‘beam peak direction’.
 In our view, it would simplify testing for compliance with that requirement.
 The technical justification is generally reasonable for practical UEs.

-We also agree with the reasoning on why this proposal does not constitute a core requirement change: In discussion [3], proponents clarified that ‘’, referring to the proposed change in verification test metric.
+We also agree with the reasoning on why this proposal does not constitute a core requirement change: In discussion [3], proponents clarified that ‘So in our proposal there is no intention to change the core requirement at all.’, referring to the proposed change in verification test metric.
 It is evident that the principle behind the proponent’s argument is that verification details in the requirement clause do not constitute core requirement specification, they are merely guidelines for the test method.

 Observation: The principle behind the proposal in R4-2207674 is that verification details in the requirement clauses in TS 38.101-2 do not constitute core requirement specification.